‘Freemasons in the Transatlantic World’

 ‘1717 & All That’ – Symposium at FMH

 We hosted more than 200 visitors at our Symposium at Freemasons’ Hall in London on 15 February: Professors Andrew Prescott & Susan Sommers argued that the first Grand Lodge was not formed in 1717 but 1721; and John Hamill & Dr Ric Berman, contended the reverse.

 Videos of the principal talks have been posted to YouTube and can also be accessed here:

-The papers delivered on the day will be published in AQC 131 and mailed to all members of QCCC.
+The papers delivered on the day can be found in AQC 131.

 Tercentenary Conference on the History of Freemasonry